Amarnath510/javascript30/README.md

 ## Reference
 - https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D (Canvas Doc)
+- To Enable autosuggest for JavaScript browser (HTML) features like document.(some-method) using TernJS we need to do the following,
+  - First you need to be open a JS file.
+It won't work if you are in HTML file
-- To Enable autosuggest for document.<something> you need to enable TernJS "browser".
-Toolbar -> packages -> About TernJS -> Configure Project -> "libs" section, check "browser" -> save & restart server
+  - Atom -> Toolbar -> packages -> Atom TernJS -> Configure Project -> "libs" section, check "browser" -> save & restart server